jameshsu1125/template-netlify-mern/README.md

     $ npm run dev:serve
     ```

-    _something netlify-cli or vite-cli will crash_
+    _sometimes netlify-cli or vite-cli will crash_

 - build and deployment